 May 2011 - Nov 2016 - Retracing Oskar Speck I devoted five and a half years to this project retracing Speck's epic expedition from Germany to Australia by kayak.
 I paddled almost 23000kms through 20 countries.
 I have been humbled by the support of many amazing sponsors, hosts and generous people that were instrumental in the success of the journey.
-I am now sitting down to write my first adventure book - the book that Oskar Speck never got to write.
+I am now working in the outdoors, running Sea School & sitting down to write my first adventure book - the book that Oskar Speck never got to write.
+Listen in on Radio National.

 Nature puts on the show - you just need to paddle your kayak to the front row...
 If you’re out there enough and in the right places, you will get spy hopped by a whale, you will lose count of the turtles you see, and you might be surprised by a sunbaking sea snake, a snoozing penguin or a sea lion demanding your catch.
 Be inspired, conquer your fears and get out there in a sea kayak - and don’t think I haven’t noticed the lack of women out there on the water.
 If I can do it, you can do it too.

 I am Sandy Robson a sea kayaker from Western Australia.
-I love the outdoors and wild places and I have been working in Outdoor Education as a teacher, leader and instructor for over 22 years.
+I love the outdoors and wild places and I have been working in Outdoor Education as a teacher, leader and instructor for 30 years.

 My Sea Kayaking Highlights: